Christopher Saunders: Life and career

-Investigation into sex offenses
+Investigation into sex offences

 The initial complaint of sexual abuse was filed in 2018, but the investigation was still open in 2020 without any charges.

 A journalistic investigation was aired about the alleged sex offenses and financial misconduct in Australia in 2020.

 Stepping down

 On 9 March 2020, Saunders voluntarily stood aside from the administration of the diocese after the Vatican ordered a review of the diocese.
 Church authorities did not indicate any connection between that investigation and the news that Western Australian Police had been investigating an allegation of sexual misconduct made against him 18 months earlier.
 Peter Ingham, Bishop emeritus of Wollongong, has been tasked with the church's investigation into Saunders' management, including financial affairs and handling allegations of sexual misconduct by priests.
 The church had received complaints about Saunders as early as April 2019 and tried to evaluate them while preventing their repetition and without alerting Saunders.
 On 27 November 2020, Saunders agreed to take a six-months leave "outside the Diocese", where his continued performance in public as a priest has provoked complaints.

 In May 2021, government officials decided not to file criminal charges.
 Pope Francis accepted his resignation as Bishop of Broome on 28 August 2021.